Disney Theatrical Productions: Mary Poppins

 Cameron Mackintosh's stage adaptation of Mary Poppins had its world premiere at the Bristol Hippodrome starting with previews from September 15, 2004, before officially opening on September 18 for a limited engagement until November 6.
 The production then moved to the Prince Edward Theatre on December 15, 2004.
 It was announced in June 2007 that this production would close on January 12, 2008, after a run of more than three years.
 To this date it is the only Disney production to premier on the west-end.

 A UK tour of Mary Poppins commenced in June 2008 and ended in April 2009.

 The Broadway production opened on November 16, 2006, following a month of previews in the New Amsterdam Theater.
 The Broadway production closed on March 3, 2013, after 2,619 performances.
 A North American tour of the show began at Chicago's Cadillac Palace Theatre in March 2009.

 An Australian production opened at Melbourne's Her Majesty's Theatre in July 2010.

 A Dutch production opened in April 2010 at the Circus Theater in Scheveningen.

 A Czech production opened at Brno City Theatre (Městské divadlo Brno) in November 2010.

 A Mexican production opened at Centro Cultural Telmex on November 14, 2012, with Bianca Marroquín as Mary.

 An Icelandic production opened in February 2013 at the Reykjavík City Theater.
 It is the most expensive, difficult and successful show to be produced in Iceland.

 The Austrian production opened at Vienna Ronacher on October 1, 2014.

-In 2017, The German version will be playing in the Apollo Theatre in Stuttgart.
-The show will transfer to the Theater an der Elbe in Hamburg in 2018.
+On October 23, 2016, a German production produced by Stage Entertainment opened in the Stage Apollo Theater in Stuttgart.
+The show later transferred to the Stage Theater an der Elbe in Hamburg on February 25, 2018.
+The production closed on August 18, 2019, after a total of 1140 performances.

 In September 2018, it was announced that Mary Poppins would be receiving a west-end revival, which opened in late 2019, following the closure of Aladdin on the west-end.
 It re-opened at its original theater, the Prince Edward Theatre.